yo998/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hanyu Zhu was born in Chongqing, China.
 Now, I am a senior undergraduate student at Sichuan University majoring in basic medical sciences.
 At the same time, I am also studying software engineering for dual degree.
-<br />As a student with a background in both biomedicine and computer science, I have recognized the importance of computer science for medical research.
-For example, machine learning plays an important role in genomic data mining, protein structure prediction, clinical text mining, ect.
-I am interested in machine learning and data mining and I would like to work on research in machine learning and its industrial applications in the future.
+I will receive my bachelor's degree in June 2024.
+I plan to pursue a PhD degree to prepare myself well for my future career development.
 <br />Now, I am looking for a PhD position in Computer Science of 2024Fall.